robinweston/whoop-to-gsheets/README.md

 # sync-whoop-gsheets

-CLI to sync WHOOP activities to Google Sheets.
+CLI to sync WHOOP running activities to a Google Sheets "Running" tab.

+## Features
+- Aggregates total running time per day from WHOOP (using local time from WHOOP's timezone offset)
+- Updates your Google Sheet's "Running" tab, matching week rows and day columns
+- Handles both `YYYY-MM-DD` and `DD/MM/YY` week start formats
+- Robust to extra spaces in day-of-week headers
+- Defaults to last 5 days, but can be customized

 ## Setup